jmisiti74/SpronQ/README.md

 Of course everything would have been possible with more work but\
 i think it's enough to show how i work with front-end as a more back-end developper.\

+## How to start the project

+### First step

+Clone the project using git or simply download it.

+### Second step

+Open a terminal at the base of the project.
+Install dependency using `npm i` or `npm install`.

+### Third step

+Run the project using `npm start` or `npm run start`.

+## To-Do (What i would have done with more time)

+1. Add a real server with a database and added more mushrooms over the netherlands.
+2. Use GraphQL as it has a good potential with cache and this is a good point for this type of datas.
+3. Style the map and searching tools.

 ## Available Scripts

 In the project directory, you can run: